-- Grease the bottom of a 18 x 13 jelly roll pan with softened butter, then line with parchment paper and then butter and flour the paper.
+- Grease the bottom of a 18 x 13 jelly roll pan with softened butter, line with parchment paper, and then butter and flour the paper.

 - In a mixer, whip the 9 egg yolks at medium speed and the color turns light yellow.
 Add ½ cup sugar and whip until thick and pale; approximately 2 minutes.

 - Reduce speed to low and add in the melted chocolate then the cocoa powder and salt until just combined.

 - In another bowl, whip the 9 egg whites.
 As they become frothy, increase speed to of mixer and slowly add in ½ cup sugar and whip until soft peaks form.